iShqfty/SC.NET/README.md

 # SC.NET
-[SwimCloud](https://swimcloud.com/) Info Extractor Based On Web Scraping
+Open Source [SwimCloud](https://swimcloud.com/) Info Extractor Based On Web Scraping

 # Intro

+SC.NET is a C#-built, open-source SwimCloud data extraction tool designed for individual use.
+This project is dedicated to providing a powerful web scraping solution tailored specifically for SwimCloud (https://swimcloud.com/), enabling you to effortlessly extract comprehensive swim meet results, athlete profiles, and more.
+Dive into the world of swimming data with SC.NET, a robust and intuitive library crafted by a single developer.

 # Docs